 I built my first web project before most people had decided whether the web was even worth taking seriously.
 I was working at a Fortune 500 company, building an internal Gopher site to put sales materials and forms in front of the sales force electronically.
 We had actual debates in those meetings about whether to go with Gopher or this new thing called the World Wide Web.
-The web won, obviously — and watching it arrive felt like standing next to a snowball at the top of a very long hill.
+The web won, obviously—and watching it arrive felt like watching a snowball rolling down a very long hill.

 I’ve been rolling with it ever since.